NYCPlanning/cpdocs/docs/cpdb.md

 Run a final .sql script to create the master flat file that aggregates information, such as spending data, to the project level.

-### Updating the production data tables for the Captial Projects Explorer
+### Updating the production data tables for the Capital Projects Explorer

 1. Output 4 .csv files and 2 .shp files from the database.
 2. Upload the files to the CartoProd server.